 What are the laws around electric scooters in the UK right now?

 It’s currently legal to own an electric scooter in the UK, but illegal to use it on public roads, cycle lanes and pavements.
-This is because electric scooters are regulated by the same law as motor vehicles, but can’t meet the same requirements in terms of licenses, insurance, etc.
+This is because electric scooters are regulated by the same law as motor vehicles but can’t meet the same requirements in terms of licenses, insurance, and other documentation.